 Englishman River Falls is glorious.
 We raced to catch the falls before the night snatched the view from us and before the park gate closed for the evening.
 There are some trails surrounding it.
 If you plan properly and go when you can see things I am sure you’re in for a treat.

 Little Qualicum Falls is rather big.
 It’s a walk down from the parking lot and you’ll spot a lovely rush of water while standing on the bridge.
 Definitely worth a stop.

-Wally Creek we skipped because you have to pull over on the side of the Pacific Rim Highway, which is totally doable on the way to Tofino from Port Alberni but on the way back you have to kamakazi across the highway to get to the parking.
+Wally Creek, we skipped because you have to pull over on the side of the Pacific Rim Highway, which is totally doable on the way to Tofino from Port Alberni but on the way back you have to kamikaze across the highway to get to the parking.